In the age when all our actions can be traced, and nothing remains truly private, having a VPN running in the back might be a good idea.

-In most cases, we believe, the answer will be “yes, definitely,” and we’re going to support that claim by outlining 7 reasons why you should always use a VPN.
+In most cases, we believe, the answer will be positive.
+And, though it may sound for you a bit irrational, we strongly recommend that you should always use a VPN.

 The Traffic You Transmit Is Always Encrypted